-If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.
+If you are wondering If it is safe for you to drink Thai iced tea as a pregnant woman the good news is that it can be consumed in moderation.

 When it comes to what food and drinks you can and cannot consume during pregnancy advice can be a little confusing.
 While it is advisable to reduce the caffeine in your diet when pregnant, which means cutting down on teas and coffees, it is not always clear when it comes to herbal teas.